ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/002-your-first-time-around-with-ecamm-live.md

 ## Tools within the Main Window

-At the top left of the Main Window is the <samp>Scenes</samp> pull-down button.
+At the top left of the Main Window is the <samp>Scenes</samp> pull-down menu.
 The text of the button shows the name of your currently active Scene.
 Any other Scenes you’ve created are listed within the menu, giving you fast access to switching scenes during a stream or recording.
-Reference our section on [Scenes](../005-using-scenes) for more details on what Scenes are, and how to use them.
+Reference our section on [Scenes](../007-using-scenes) for more details on what Scenes are, and how to use them.

 At the top center of the Main Window you’ll find Ecamm Live’s three primary modes— we call them Sources— you can use in your broadcast.